 ◘ Fig. D-40 The flowering times of heliconias in the rainforest in Costa Rica are distributed throughout the year and are similar in the individual years.
 They ensure a constant supply of nectar to the hummingbirds (modified after Terborgh 1991).

-◘ Fig. D-41 Hummingbird moving its wings so fast that it appears to hover almost still in front of the nectar plant (Photo: Barthlott).
+◘ Fig. D-41 Hummingbird moving its wings so fast that it appears to hover almost still in front of the nectar plant (photo: Barthlott).

 ◘ Fig. D-42 The present-day distribution of annual precipitation in tropical South America.
 Areas with more than 3000 mm per year probably also received sufficient rainfall 15,000 years ago (at least more than 2000 mm) so that closed rainforests survived there (modified after Simpson & Haffer 1978).